+Diamond mining activities have been taking place since time immemorial.
+Land mines have continually proven to be unreliable in meeting the global need for diamonds.
 Fears of the eventual depletion of terrestrial mines have led researchers to explore alternative resources, such as underwater mining.

-Is Underwater Mineral Prospection Really A Recent Development?
+Is Underwater Mineral Prospection a Recent Development?

 Presently, Papua New Guinea boasts the world’s best deep-sea metal mining site - the Solwara 1 Project.
-The mining site is located at a water depth of 1600 m, and mineral prospection generally takes place using remotely-operated underwater vehicles.
+The mining site is located at a water depth of 1600 m, and mineral prospecting generally takes place using remotely-operated underwater vehicles.

 How Are Diamonds Mined From The Bottom Of The Sea?

-Underwater diamond prospection activities in Namibia are steered by De Beers.
-The company is a global leader in diamond exploration and production.
-In 1991, De Beers purchased mining rights to over 3,000 square miles of the seafloor.
-But so far, only 3% of that has been explored.
+Underwater diamond prospection activities in Namibia are steered by De Beers, a company with the distinction of being a global leader in diamond exploration and production.
+In 1991, De Beers purchased mining rights to over 3,000 square miles of the seafloor, of which only 3% has been explored thus far.
 The slow pace in tapping into the underwater deposits was primarily due to the length of time it took to develop the right marine diamond mining technology.

 The marine diamond mining process begins by sending drones to survey massive stretches of the sea.
-The footages uncovered help the experts to determine the areas worth exploring.
+The footages acquired help the experts to determine the areas worth exploring.
 According to De Beers, most diamonds occur close to the surface, approximately 6 ft. beneath the seafloor.

+After mapping out the potential mining zones, vessels like the SS Nujoma are sent in to suck up huge sediments from the seafloor.
 To work more efficiently, these mining vessels combine the technology from dredging ships, oil rigs, and canneries.
 Much of the dredging work is done by a tractor-like crawler which is remote controlled.
-The tractor has the capacity to hoover over 600 metric tons of sediments per hour, which often translates into roughly 80 carats of diamonds.
+The tractor can hover over 600 metric tons of sediments per hour, which often translates into roughly 80 carats of diamonds.